NXT TV preview: The lineup for the Christmas Eve edition - Pro Wrestling Dot Net

 -Santa Claus appears

 Powell’s POV: Isn’t Santa a little busy on Christmas Eve?
-Oh, that’s right, this show was was taped last night in Lowell, Massachusetts at the Lowell Memorial Auditorium.
+Oh, that’s right, this show was was taped last week in Lowell, Massachusetts at the Lowell Memorial Auditorium.
 The show airs Tuesday on The CW at 7CT/8ET.
-With the show airing on Christmas Eve, we may not have a live review.
-John Moore’s NXT audio reviews are available exclusively for Dot Net Members (including our Patreon patrons).
+With the show airing on Christmas Eve, we will not have a live review.
+John Moore’s NXT audio reviews are normally available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment